FranxYao/prompt-handbook/readme.md

 Some good enough rules when writing prompts.
 Let us explore the emergent abilities of large language models together!

 Contributions and suggestions wellcome!!
-Add your experiences when writing prompts so we can be better witcher/ magician/ sorcerer/ alchemis, or scientist.
+Add your experiences when writing prompts so we can be better witcher/ magician/ sorcerer/ alchemist, or scientist.

 Here we go: